Tymoshenko loses appeal, stays in Ukraine jail

 KIEV A Ukrainian high court rejected an appeal on Wednesday by former Prime Minister Yulia Tymoshenko against her conviction for abuse of office, leaving her in jail and Ukraine's relations with the West severely strained.

-Tymoshenko's defense lawyer said the ruling by a three-judge panel had been steered by President Viktor Yanukovich for political reasons.
+Tymoshenko's defence lawyer said the ruling by a three-judge panel had been steered by President Viktor Yanukovich for political reasons.

 "These findings have no relation to justice," Serhiy Vlasenko told journalists after judge Olexander Yelfimov ruled that lower courts had delivered "correct decisions on the crimes of Tymoshenko."